-We are an independent oil and natural gas exploration and production company with our principal properties located along the Louisiana Gulf Coast.
-Our operations are concentrated in two fields: West Cote Blanche Bay, or WCBB, and the Hackberry fields.
-We also hold ownership interests in entities that operate in Southeast Asia, Canada and the Williston Basin area of western North Dakota and eastern Montana.
+We are an independent oil and natural gas exploration and production company with our principal producing properties located along the Louisiana Gulf Coast in the West Cote Blanche Bay, or WCBB, and Hackberry fields.
+We also hold a significant acreage position in the Alberta oil sands in Canada through our interest in Grizzly Oil Sands ULC, or Grizzly, and have interests in entities that operate in Southeast Asia, including the Phu Horn gas field in Thailand.
+In addition, Gulfport is actively participating in 11 wells in the Bakken play in the Williston Basin in North Dakota.
 We seek to achieve reserve growth and increase our cash flow through our annual drilling programs.

 In 2006, at our WCBB field we drilled 27 wells and recompleted 18 existing wells for a total cost to date of \$45.3 million.
 Of our 27 new wells drilled at WCBB in 2006, 24 were completed as producing wells and three were non-productive.
-During 2007, we intend to drill 26 to 28 wells and recomplete 30 to 35 existing wells at our WCBB field for an estimated aggregate cost of \$50 million.
-From January 1, 2007 through May 9, 2007, at WCBB we drilled seven new wells of which four are producing, one is waiting on completion and two were non-productive.
+During 2007, we intend to drill 26 wells and have recompleted 49 existing wells at our WCBB field for an estimated aggregate cost of \$50 million.
+From January 1, 2007 through November 1, 2007, at WCBB we drilled 22 new wells of which 18 were productive and four were non-productive.

 During 2005, we completed a 3-D seismic shoot at our East Hackberry field.
-In 2006, we drilled one well in East Hackberry.
-From January 1, 2007 through May 9, 2007, at East Hackberry we drilled three wells in Lake Calcasieu and one well on land.
-One well is producing, two wells have been completed and are awaiting gas pipeline interconnects and one is awaiting completion.
-We are currently drilling our fifth East Hackberry well of 2007 on water.
+In late 2006, we drilled one well in East Hackberry.
+From January 1, 2007 through November 1, 2007, at East Hackberry we drilled eight wells in Lake Calcasieu and three wells on land.
+Seven wells are producing, two are waiting to be sidetracked, and two were non-productive.
+We are currently drilling our twelfth East Hackberry well of 2007.